laravel/docs/authorization.md

 <a name="introduction"></a>
 ## Introduction

 In addition to providing built-in [authentication](/docs/{{version}}/authentication) services, Laravel also provides a simple way to authorize user actions against a given resource.
 For example, even though a user is authenticated, they may not be authorized to update or delete certain Eloquent models or database records managed by your application.
+Laravel's authorization features provide an easy, organized way of managing these types of authorization checks.

 Laravel provides two primary ways of authorizing actions: gates and policies.
 Think of gates and policies like routes and controllers.
 Gates provide a simple, closure based approach to authorization while policies, like controllers, group logic around a particular model or resource.
 In this documentation, we'll explore gates first and then examine policies.